Ajmal Ali Choudhury: Career

 In 1937, Choudhury joined the All-India Muslim League as a member of its council.
 He was also a part of the Assam Provincial Muslim League Working Committee and Council.
 On 3 August 1941, he sent a letter to Muhammad Ali Jinnah informing him of a meeting in Sarada Memorial Hall presided by Moulvi Abdur Rahman in which the Muslims of Sylhet expressed full faith in Jinnah's leadership.
 In 1944, Choudhury was elected as the Municipal Commissioner and in a letter to Nawab Mohammad Ismail Khan, he mentioned how he was elected as the President of the All-Assam Muslim Students Federation in January.
 The erstwhile Congress-led Government of Assam arrested him in 1946 for the Muslim League protests opposing the eviction of Muslims in Upper Assam.

 During Jinnah's visit to Sylhet, he stayed at Chowdhury's house.
 After the Independence of Pakistan, Choudhury joined the Working Committee of the East Bengal Muslim League, the Muslim League Mass Contact Committee and the Pakistan Muslim League Council.

 Choudhury was a Member of the 4th National Assembly of Pakistan representing Sylhet-II constituency as an independent candidate.
-A reception was held in his honour at the Beach Luxury Hotel of Sylhet as well as a dinner at the residence of Begum Dolly Azad.
+A dinner was held in his honour at the residence of Begum Dolly Azad.
 He also served as the Minister of Industries and Natural Resources, based in Rawalpindi, on 6 July 1968.